MenAfriVac: Eradication

 In 2015, the caseload of the illness fell to zero in 16 countries that used MenAfriVac in mass vaccination campaigns.
 Ten other countries have not launched vaccination programs.
 Epidemics were expected to return in about 15 years unless MenAfriVac becomes a routine childhood vaccination as WHO recommended.

 The tetanus toxoid protein used in the vaccine increased the share of people with long-term tetanus immunity from 20% to 59%, although it is not strong enough to stand alone against tetanus.
 Neonatal tetanus kills nearly 50,000 newborns a year in sub-Saharan Africa.
 Rates of neonatal tetanus fell by 25% in countries following a MenAfriVac campaign.

 Manufacture

 The Meningitis Vaccine Project partnered with SynCo Bio Partners, a Dutch biotech company, and the US government's Center for Biologics Evaluation and Research to develop MenAfriVac, and the Serum Institute of India to manufacture it.

 MenAfriVac is a freeze-dried vaccine of a polysaccharide from a type of Neisseria meningitidis called group A. The polysaccharide has been purified by affinity chromatography and bound to a carrier protein called tetanus toxoid (TT).
 The TT is prepared by extraction by ammonium sulfate precipitation and the toxin is inactivated with formalin from cultures of Clostridium tetani grown in a modified Mueller–Hinton agar.

+Storage

+MenAfriVac remains stable for 4 days under 40 C. As a result the WHO has cleared it for controlled temperature chain use, which means that MenAfriVac vaccination drives are allowed be conducted even when there is no refrigeration at the point of care.